Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistical-distributions, #gaussian-distribution, #transformation-effects

-## Explain the principle of equal probability mass in the context of changing variables in probability distributions.
+## Explain the principle of equal probability mass in the context of changing variables in probability distributions

 The principle of equal probability mass implies that when transforming variables within a probability distribution, the total probability mass in any region of the original variable space ($\Delta x$) is preserved in the transformed variable space ($\Delta \mathbf{y}$).
 This principle is foundational for the correct application of change of variables in probability distributions, ensuring that the total probability across the distribution remains consistent.